BenjaminDerProgrammierer/webontour/README.md

   - Classic CRUD admin interface for the whole database
   - user roles and permissions, user management
 - Post CRUD, editor for role 'writer', 'admin'
-- Posts can do more:
-  - attachments
-  - markdown support for posts
-    - callout, emoji preview
 - about page
 - footer content: social links, legal documents, quicklinks
 - responsive design